ambernettech/chefdk-fundamentals/scene_05.md

 -

 Here is an example of using `chef-client` to locally apply the following run list of recipes.
-In this case we are applying one recipe and that is the setup recipe within our setup cookbook.
+In this case we are applying one recipe and that is the setup recipe within our workstation cookbook.

 -

 Here is an example of using `chef-client` to locally apply the following run list of recipes.
-In this case we are applying one recipe and that is the apache recipe within our apache cookbook.
+In this case we are applying one recipe and that is the server recipe within our apache cookbook.

 -

 Here is an example of using `chef-client` to locally apply the following run list of recipes.
 In this case we are applying two recipes.
-The setup recipe from the setup cookbook and the apache recipe within our apache cookbook.
+The setup recipe from the workstation cookbook and the server recipe within our apache cookbook.

 -